 Yet still less than 7% of active equity funds in the UK are openly focused on impact or purpose-led investments, despite these deals being 35% less likely to fail.
-Here, we explore the data on impact investing in the UK, spotlighting the five most active impact funds in the high-growth ecosystem, plus our full list of qualifying investors.
+Here, we explore the data on impact investing in the UK, spotlighting the five most active impact funds in the high-growth ecosystem, plus a list of the 44 qualifying investors that we track.

-Download our free PDF to see every active impact fund in the UK.
+Download our free PDF to see our list of impact funds.